 Anyone who opts out of the PG&E Voluntary Plan will need to submit claims for benefits directly to the State.
 A leave of absence will need to be submitted separately through Sedgwick, even for those who remain covered under the State Plan.
 Visit www.edd.ca.gov for more information on state benefits.

-Important: approval of Voluntary Plan benefits is not an approval of leave.
-Please review the types of leave document for federal, state and local leave laws and company leaves for which you may be eligible.
+Important: Approval of Voluntary Plan benefits is not an approval of leave.
+Please review the types of leave documents for federal, state and local leave laws and company leaves for which you may be eligible.

 Click here for details about the Voluntary Plan.